-- If the group engagement team plans to request a component auditor to perform work on the financial information of a component, the group engagement team shall obtain an understanding of the following: (Ref: Para.
+- 19. If the group engagement team plans to request a component auditor to perform work on the financial information of a component, the group engagement team shall obtain an understanding of the following: (Ref: Para.
 A32-A35) - (a) Whether the component auditor understands and will comply with the ethical requirements that are relevant to the group audit and, in particular, is independent.
 (Ref: Para.
-A37) - (b) The component auditor's professional competence.
+A37-A37-1) - (b) The component auditor's professional competence.
 (Ref: Para.
 A38) - (c) Whether the group engagement team will be able to be involved in the work of the component auditor to the extent necessary to obtain sufficient appropriate audit evidence. - (d) Whether the component auditor operates in a regulatory environment that actively oversees auditors.
 (Ref: Para.
-A36) - 20.
+A36) - 19D-1.
+The group engagement team shall request the agreement of the component auditor to the transfer of relevant documentation during the conduct of the group audit, as a condition of the use by the group engagement team of the work of the component auditor. - 20.
 If a component auditor does not meet the independence requirements that are relevant to the group audit, or the group engagement team has serious concerns about the other matters listed in paragraph 19(a)-(c), the group engagement team shall obtain sufficient appropriate audit evidence relating to the financial information of the component without requesting that component auditor to perform work on the financial information of that component.
 (Ref: Para.
 A39-A41)